Azure-Samples/cosmos-dotnet-core-todo-app/README.md

 6. After a short time, Visual Studio Code will complete the deployment.

-7. After deployment, go you your Web App in the Azure Portal and make sure to [add the App Settings](https://docs.microsoft.com/azure/app-service/configure-common#configure-app-settings):
+7. After deployment, go to your Web App in the Azure Portal and make sure to [add the App Settings](https://docs.microsoft.com/azure/app-service/configure-common#configure-app-settings):
     1. `CosmosDb:Account`: The endpoint for the Azure Cosmos account.
     1. `CosmosDb:Key`: The key for the Azure Cosmos account.
     1. `CosmosDb:DatabaseName`: The name of the Azure Cosmos database to use.